aws-samples/course-dev-on-aws-extras/python/Module11/trivia-app/README.md

 sam deploy --guided
 ```

-When the deployment completes note the `TriviaWebSocketApi` output.
+When the deployment completes, note the `TriviaWebSocketApi` output.
 It will look something like this `wss://xxxxxxxxxx.execute-api.ap-southeast-2.amazonaws.com/Prod`.

-== Launch the front end
+## Launch the front end

 Note: we need nodejs installed to build and run the front end.
 You might want to use something like [nvm](https://github.com/nvm-sh/nvm) to install nodejs.